 - Figure 6: Telstra’s National Cervical Cancer Screening programme benefits

 - Figure 7: Telcos face a serious choice in capex / opex investments

-Keywords: 5G, Aetna, Amazon, Babyl, Babylon Health, Berkshire Hathaway, BT, Capex / Opex, Click Therapies, Coordination age, CVS, Gates Foundation, Healthcare, Institute of Fiscal Studies, JP Morgan, MTN, NHS, O2, Sanofi, Swisscom, Telstra, TELUS, Tigo
+Technologies and industry terms referenced include: 5G, Aetna, Amazon, Babyl, Babylon Health, Berkshire Hathaway, BT, Capex / Opex, Click Therapies, Coordination age, CVS, Gates Foundation, Healthcare, Institute of Fiscal Studies, JP Morgan, MTN, NHS, O2, Sanofi, Swisscom, Telstra, TELUS, Tigo